Stage program

 Admission on this day is free for everyone.
 In addition, shuttle buses will run regularly between BTU Cottbus-Senftenberg, the train station and the event site – for a smooth and climate-friendly journey for participants from all over the world.

 Teams tackle real-life challenges in the green industry and compete for €1,000 in prize money.
 Inspired by the popular hackathon format, the Climathon begins in the forefront of the event, and will have its final on Talent-Day with the presentation of the teams and the award ceremony by a selected jury and the audience.
+The central partner of the Climathon is the Lausitz Investor Center.

 Institutions and companies from the region introduce themselves.
 Participants will have the opportunity to find out more about job offers and the work of various local companies related to the green industry in personal discussions.